hww/XiRename/README.md

 ```
 ## TODO

-The current state of the project _Alpha_
+The current state of the project _Alpha_.
+The tool has not been tested at the moment and needs to be tested and improved: the API, interface and default NamingConvention settings.

 - [x] Basic functionality
 - [x] Configurabe and safe (no enum) the objects tagging